Uniformizing complex ODEs and applications: Applications to complete vector fields

 Our strategy to obtain a contradiction will consist of showing that a ``generic'' leaf of $\tilf_{\infty}$ cannot be a ``parabolic'' (i.e. non-hyperbolic) Riemann surface.
-For this consider $q \in \mathcal{P}^{-1}_{\infty}(p)$ as in the statement of Theorem~\ref{maintheo} and denote by $L_q$ the leaf of $\tilf$ through $q$.
-In particular $\calp_{\infty} (L_q) =L_{\infty}$.
-Now note that $\tXX_d$ is regular over $L_q$.
+For this, consider a leaf $L_{\infty} \subseteq \Delta_{\infty}$ and points $p \in L_{\infty}$ and $q \in \mathcal{P}^{-1}_{\infty}(p)$ as in the statement of Theorem~\ref{maintheo}.
+Denote by $L_q$ the leaf of $\tilf$ through $q$ so that $\calp_{\infty} (L_q) =L_{\infty}$.
+Besides, we can assume without loss of generality that $L_q$ is a ``generic'' leaf of $\tilf$ in the above sense.
+Now, note that $\tXX_d$ is regular over $L_q$.
 Since $\tXX_d$ is semi-complete, this leaf is recovered by an open set ${\bf U} \subseteq \C$ which is the domain of definition of the semi-complete flow on $L_q$.
 In fact, the assumption of having a semi-complete vector field is equivalent to saying that ${\bf U}$ is a maximal domain of definition for the solution $\phi$ of the equation associated to this vector field with initial condition at $q$.
-Now the lift of $l_q$ in ${\bf U}$ has finite length for the natural euclidean metric of $\C$.
+It then follows that the lift of $l_q$ in ${\bf U}$ has finite length for the natural euclidean metric of $\C$.
 Indeed, this length is nothing but the integral $\int_{l_q} dT$.
 Hence the mentioned lift converges to a point $t_0$ in the boundary of ${\bf U}$.

 Recalling that $L_q$ must be a non-hyperbolic Riemann surface, and noting that it cannot be contained in a rational curve, it follows that ${\bf U} = \C \setminus \{ t_0\}$.
+This conclusion actually uses our assumption that $L_q$ contains no singular point of $\cald$.
+Otherwise, $L_q$ might contain also the point ``$t=\infty$'' what would open the possibility of having ${\bf U}$ isomorphic to $\C$ minus two points.

 In particular, $L_q$ cannot be compactified in an elliptic curve.
 Thus $L_q$ is actually not contained in any compact curve.
-Consider now the plane $\C$ equipped with the coordinate $t$.
-In particular the canonical form $dt$ coincides with the pull-back by $\phi$ of the time-form induced on $L_q$ by $X$.
-Also denote by $\calh_t$ the lift of the foliation $\calh$ (restricted to $L_q$) to the $\C$-plane. $\calh$ is naturally a foliation defined on ${\bf U} = \C \setminus \{ t_0\}$.
+Consider now the plane $\C$ equipped with the coordinate $t$ so that the canonical form $dt$ coincides with the pull-back by $\phi$ of the time-form induced on $L_q$ by $X$.
+Also, denote by $\calh_t$ the lift of the foliation $\calh$ (restricted to $L_q$) to the $\C$-plane.
+The foliation $\calh_t$ is naturally a foliation defined on ${\bf U} = \C \setminus \{ t_0\}$.
 Yet we have the following claim whose meaning is fully explained below.

 {\it Claim}.
 The point $t_0$ represents a ``sink singularity'' for $\calh_t$.